Lithuania is the largest and most southerly of the three Baltic republics.

 - Politics: Dalia Grybauskaite is Lithuania's first female president

-- Economy: Lithuania aims to enter the eurozone by 2015.
+- Economy: Lithuania entered the eurozone in 2015.
 The former centre-right government of Andrius Kubilius introduced a tough austerity drive to counter the impact of the global recession

 - International: Lithuania joined Nato and the EU in 2004.
 Relations with Russia have been fraught since independence in 1990